tazztone/pbn_node/README.md

 The node accepts several configuration parameters to fine-tune the result.

 - **image:** The input image tensor you want to process.
+- **albedo:** Optional albedo image used to guide color clustering.
+This helps isolate material color from lighting conditions.
+- **segmentation:** Optional segmentation or mask image.
+When provided, the node allocates color budgets proportionally to the detected regions.
 - **num_colors:** The number of color clusters to use.
 Set this to `0` to enable automatic detection.
 - **simplification:** Controls how much the region contours are simplified.